mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/general/security.md

 [![View Source On Gitee](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r2.7.0/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/r2.7.0/docs/vllm_mindspore/docs/source_en/general/security.md)

-When enabling inference services using vLLM MindSpore on Ascend, there may be some security-related issues due to the need for certain network ports for necessary functions such as serviceification, node communication, and model execution.
+When enabling inference services using vLLM-MindSpore Plugin on Ascend, there may be some security-related issues due to the need for certain network ports for necessary functions such as serviceification, node communication, and model execution.

 ## Service Port Configuration

-When starting the inference service using vLLM MindSpore, relevant IP and port information is required, including:
+When starting the inference service using vLLM-MindSpore Plugin, relevant IP and port information is required, including:

 1. `host`: Sets the IP address associated with the vLLM serve (default: `0.0.0.0`).
 2. `port`: Sets the port for vLLM serve (default: `8000`).